gotcha-labs/Starknet/README.md

 # Starknet
-GotCHA repo for integrations related to Starknet
+GotCHA repo for integrations related to the Starknet ecosystem